dell/csm-docs/content/v3/support/cert-csi/_index.md

 Run `cert-csi certify -h` for more options.

 If you are using the container image, the `cert-config` file must be mounted into the container.
-Assuming your `cert-config` file is `/home/user/example-certify-config.yaml`, here are examples of how to exeucte this suite with the container image.
+Assuming your `cert-config` file is `/home/user/example-certify-config.yaml`, here are examples of how to execute this suite with the container image.

 {{< tabpane name="running-container-certify" lang="bash">}}
 {{<tab header="Docker" >}}